kumu/docs/guides/images.md

 You can replace the `image-url` in that code with a link to any image online.
 To get an image URL from any image you see online, you can right-click the image and select "Copy Image Address".
 When you're pasting your new image url into the Advanced Editor, make sure to put it inside the `url( )` parentheses.

+Also, if your image isn't big enough, or if it's so tall or wide that it's affecting your zoom fit, you can change the `height` and `width` numbers in the code to adjust the dimensions.

 <p class="alert alert-warning">
 Some images won't be displayed in Kumu, because they are using an insecure connection (the link starts with <code>http</code> instead of <code>https</code>), or because they are traveling through a proxy server.<br><br>If your image isn't displaying in Kumu, you can save the file to your computer and follow the steps below to upload the image directly to your Kumu project.
 </p>